 - Powdered sugar and maple syrup for serving

-Combine flour, sugar, cinnamon, nutmeg and salt in a small bowl.
-In a separate bowl, whisk together eggs, half and half, orange and vanilla.
-Add wet ingredients to dry ingredients and mix well with a fork or whisk.
-Pour into a shallow casserole dish for dipping the bread.
+Combine flour, sugar, cinnamon, nutmeg and salt in a shallow casserole.
+Slowly stir in the half and half, followed by the vanilla and eggs and mix well with a fork or whisk.

 Heat 1 tablespoon shortening, oil or butter in nonstick skillet over medium heat, for every 2-3 slices of bread.
 (If using butter, be careful not to burn it, and try melting it on a lower heat.)
 Use remaining shortening, oil or butter for remaining bread.